 How to Make Chewy Vegan Gluten Free Gingerbread Cookies

-- 1 tbsp ground flax seeds + 3 tbsp water
+- 1 tablespoon ground flax seeds + 3 tbsp water

 - 2 cups almond flour

 - 1/2 cup gluten free flour blend (I use Bob's Red Mill, see note below)

 - 1 teaspoon cinnamon